FROM A CAT’S VIEW | Selected Stories

 CATS ARE PATIENT by Jean Graham

 Six thousand years of plotting threatened by one, weak human.

 Not once, in the long history of the Ailurian, had they found it necessary to dispose of a human.
 But Commander Hegel was adamant it must be done.
 Just how, was Cleo’s problem.

-LONGING, a poem by Mandy Burkhead
+LONGING, a poem of simple desires, by Mandy Burkhead